isaacnmm/pestpolicy-hugo2XX/content/posts/best-reverse-osmosis-systems/index.md

 - Cheap replacement filters
 - Removal of 98% of contaminants.
 Heavy metals, sediments and chemicals
 - 4-gallon storage tank which is pre-pressurized
-- 3 year limited warranty by the �manufacturer plus a guarantee of 12 months money back
+- 3 year limited warranty by the manufacturer plus a guarantee of 12 months money back
 Cons:
 - Wastage of 3 gallons of purified water
-- Short �filter life
+- Short filter life
-- Advanced features such as UV� filter, permeate pump or remineralizer ?
+- Advanced features such as UV filter, permeate pump or remineralizer ?
 Read Also:
 [Blinds for Bedroom Windows](https://pestpolicy.com/best-blinds-for-bedroom-windows/)